sigwo/portscan/README.txt

 This is a TCP port scanner that automatically tries ports 0 - 65,536.
 I am not a coder, and this is probably very ugly to most of you. :-)

 What it does:
-Uses 'while' to loop through ports, writing results to a file called "Results.csv".
+Uses 'while' to loop through ports, writing results to a file called "results.csv".
 I am wanting to eventually get this to write to a database of some sort, not sure which one yet.

 How to use:
 You will need Python 2.7 and the default libraries.
-Double click "port-scan.py", input the IP or website you want to test (www.sigwo.com).
+Call "portscan.py" from the command line, input the IP or website you want to test (www.sigwo.com).
 As of now, there is no verification of what is entered.
 I am working on integrating the input checks.

 On Windows, a cmd.exe window will appear, running the code through it.
 The lines are a way of showing it is still running and not hung.

-If you have questions or comments, please email me. me@sigwo.com
+If you have questions, comments, or ideas, please email me. me@sigwo.com